mcqwertywhat/dinger-poker/README.md

 # ♤♡ Dinger Poker ♢♧

-This site lists stats (i.e. reports) from Dinger Poker games.
-Each report is a different query (a particular year, all time, type of game, etc.)
+This site displays stats (i.e. reports) from Dinger Poker games.
+Each report's data is in a CSV file, and each one is a different query (a particular year, type of game, etc.)

-New reports can be uploaded as CSV files directly in the GitHub repository (in the `data` folder).

 ## Add a new report: Quick Version

 1. Add a CSV file to the `data` folder.
 2. Add an entry in the `reports.json` file with a filename that matches the CSV file you added.

 That's it!
-The new report should appear on the site. **It will appear on the site the same order as the entries in the file**.
+The new report should appear on the site **appearing in the same order as is entered in the `reports.json` file**.

 ## How-to Video